jmyounker/progperday/README.md

 **20150512** - SICP 1.18 - Multiplication in logarithmic time.

+**20150513** - Code Jam problem to find number to add to surpass sequential thresholds.

 ## Ideas
 * ios app (hello world or a little more)